 - I. School Chair: Dr. J. Todd Streelman, Professor, Room 2015 Engineered Biosystems Building.
-The Chair of the School of Biological Sciences is Dr. J. Todd Streelman, who is responsible for the overall operation of the School. - II.
+The Chair of the School of Biological Sciences is responsible for the overall operation of the School. - II.
 Associate Chair for Undergraduate Affairs: Dr. Michael Goodisman, Cherry Emerson A110.
 The Associate Chair of Undergraduate Affairs works directly with the School of Biological Sciences Academic Office to ensure smooth operation of the Undergraduate Program. - III.
 Academic Office: